OfficeDev/Outlook-Add-in-JavaScript-ValidateIdentityToken/README.md

 This sample requires the following:

-  - Visual Studio 2013 with Update 5 or Visual Studio 2015.
+  - Visual Studio 2013(Update 5) or Visual Studio 2015, with Microsoft Office Developer Tools.
   - A computer running Exchange 2013 with at least one email account, or an Office 365 account.
 You can [sign up for an Office 365 Developer subscription](http://aka.ms/o365-android-connect-signup) and get an Office 365 account through it.
   - Any browser that supports ECMAScript 5.1, HTML5, and CSS3, such as Internet Explorer 9, Chrome 13, Firefox 5, Safari 5.0.6, or a later version of these browsers.
   - Microsoft.IdentityModel.dll and Microsoft.IdentityModel.Extensions.dll - You can install these from the Package Manager Console: